 If you’re wondering how much pulled pork to serve per person?
 I found this great blog post from Better Homesteading which talks about how to calculate pulled pork per person both cooked weight and pre-cooked weight.
 Steve mentions 6 ounces per person for a party.
 For those who following a low carb keto diet, plan on 3-4 ounces per person to help stay within your macros.

-Easy Pulled Pork Recipe (Low Carb, Crock Pot)
+Keto Pulled Pork Recipe (Crock Pot)

 - 4 pounds pork butt or Boston butt (a larger butt will have longer cooking time)